fybrik/fybrik/site/docs/tasks/multicluster.md

 ![IBM Satellite config](../static/ibm_satellite_conf_cluster.png)

-The step below has to be executed for each cluster that should be added to the Mesh for data instance.
+The step below has to be executed for each cluster that should be added to the Fybrik instance.
 This step is the same for coordinator and remote clusters.

 1. In the IBM Satellite Cloud service under the **Clusters** tab click on **Attach cluster**.
 2. Enter a cluster name in the popup dialog and click **Register cluster**.
 (Please don't use spaces in the name)